friedmanalexg/blog-nextjs-13/blogposts/breaking-down-phrasebook.md

 ---
-title: 'Breaking Down a Use of Filter and the Mental Phrasebook'
+title: "Breaking Down a Use of Filter and the Mental Phrasebook"
-date: '2022-08-1'
+date: "2022-08-01"
 ---

-*This blog was assigned as a part of my Flatiron Full Stack Development boot camp program.
+_This blog was assigned as a part of my Flatiron Full Stack Development boot camp program.
 I have decided to use it as a record of my attempt to rapidly shift careers from an English Professor to a Full Stack Developer.
-My plan is to share some of what I learn while documenting the challenges I experience for the next batch of displaced English Professors who need to jump ship.*
+My plan is to share some of what I learn while documenting the challenges I experience for the next batch of displaced English Professors who need to jump ship._

-*As I write this, I am beginning my sixth week in the program.*
+_As I write this, I am beginning my sixth week in the program._

 ### Downtime is fleeting at best